angel-dart/angel/README.md

 An imaginable use case is storing results from MongoDB or another database in MemcacheD/Redis.

+## `cacheSerializationResults`
+A middleware that enables the caching of response serialization.

+This can improve the performance of sending objects that are complex to serialize.
+You can pass a [shouldCache] callback to determine which values should be cached.

 ## `ResponseCache`
 A flexible response cache for Angel.